About Head Academy Kung Fu Sydney

 Harrison is a highly qualified teacher with a Master Degree in Teaching plus a Bachelors Degree majoring in Psychology.
 Harrison currently holds the rank of 3rd Degree Black sash.
 Harrison’s passion for teaching and being a positive influence in our students lives makes him a wonderufl role model for all our students.

 Senior Instructor Head Academy Kung Fu

 Another of the “Original Three” instructors who have been instrumental in helping build and create Head Academy Kung Fu.
 Ken Harris has been training in Jow Gar Kung Fu since he was 8 years old and is the longest remaining student of Sifu Nathan’s.
 He now is in charge of instructor training and development, as well as class quality and student progression throughout our branches.

 Leichhardt Head Academy Kung Fu

 Eric has been training at Head Academy Kung Fu Since 2004 and has been one of our lead instructors for nearly 10 years.
 He has a masters degree in teaching and a bachelor degree in exercise physiology.
-Add to that his 3rd degree black belt and you get an instructor who loves teaching kung fu and loves making sure people are getting the fitness they need during their training as well.
+Add to that his Red Sash and you get an instructor who loves teaching kung fu and loves making sure people are getting the fitness they need during their training as well.